BIG-SA/BASH-Intro-2018/notes/0_introduction.md

 # Do we need a section here on feedback?

 ## Computer Setup
 # Should we require that attendees do this before the session and ask us via Slack if they need assistance?
-If so we need to ammend this section.
+If so we need to amend this section.

 Previously we have run these sessions using Virtual Machines, but today we are opting for running all sessions using the tools locally installed on your own machines.
 *As there will be a huge variety of laptops in the room, the initial set-up may be a difficult to begin with*, but will settle as the day progresses.